Welcome to today's edition of the Rush 24-7 podcast.

 And they're talking about the sequester.

-They're talking about 85 billion, it's not even 85.
+They're talking about 85 billion.

-They're talking about, in truth, this year, 22, 24 billion dollars.
+They're talking about, in truth, this year, $22, $24 billion.

-So the headline says U.S. sees highest poverty spike since the 60s, leaving 50 million Americans poor as government cuts billions in spending.
+So the headline says, U.S. sees highest poverty spike since the 60s, leaving 50 million Americans poor as government cuts billions in spending.

-And so the what is referred to in the story as the sequester is now being blamed for the poverty rate.
+And so what is referred to in the story as the sequester is now being blamed for the poverty rate.

-It's an out and out lie.
+It's an out-and-out lie.

 But the attempt, nevertheless, this is the UK Daily Mail.

-Uh domestic media trying to draw the same conclusion.
+Domestic media trying to draw the same conclusion.

-Now here's a related story.
+Now, here's a related story.

-This is the uh out of Baltimore headline help shrinks as poverty spikes in U.S. And it's uh it's a fascinating read here because it it points in one direction and then cuts another way.
+And it's a fascinating read here because it points in one direction and then cuts another way.

-Antonio Hammond is the $18,000.
+Antonio Hammond is the $18,000 man.

-He's a success story for Catholic charities of Baltimore, one of a multitude of organizations trying hard to haul people out of poverty, where one in four residents is considered poor by U.S. government standards.
+He's a success story for Catholic Charities of Baltimore, one of a multitude of organizations trying hard to haul people out of poverty, where one in four residents is considered poor by U.S. government standards.

 Antonio Hammond says he ended up in Baltimore three years ago, addicted to crack cocaine and snorting heroin, living in abandoned buildings where the rats were fierce and financing his addiction by breaking into cars and stealing copper pipes out of crumbling structures.